awused/cyNaoko/README.md

     She will wait DEFAULT_WAIT, which is set to 3 hours, if a leader changes to a Dailymotion video bypassing the playlist, so curl is strongly recommended.
     This bug does not affect Windows users and they will not need to install any additional programs.
 - Running the web server with the fastcgi protocol requires that flup be installed.
 It can be installed using pip flup or easy\_install flup
+- Connecting to Mumble requires protobuf to be installed.
+See the mumble section for more instructions.

 ## Usage
 <pre>